 As we have discovered, the answer to that question is yes.
 Are any of them currently worth your trouble?
 Maybe not so much.

-Our advice is to visit the website of any company making an offer on Groupon, whether you’re looking for defensive driving, a new restaurant, or skydiving lessons.
-Seeing the way companies structure their Groupon offers may give you a little insight into their integrity.
+Our advice is to visit any company’s website that makes an offer on Groupon, whether you’re looking for defensive driving, a new restaurant, or skydiving lessons.
+Seeing how companies structure their Groupon offers may give you a little bit of insight into their integrity.

 If you haven’t been blown away by the Groupon deals we’ve talked about, feel free to check out our reviews of who we think are the top defensive driving companies out there.
 After seeing how they do business, you’ll be glad to know that Companies 1, 2, and 3 don’t have to rely on empty promises to be at the top.